 On June 9th, Wendy and Guy Marshall opened the garden of Chantry Cottage in Gedgrave Road for the annual T4Thomas all day garden party.
 With the TMEF trustees and a group of hard-working volunteers preparing and serving delicious food and drinks, the event was very successful with a garden full of happy and generous guests.

 If you haven’t experienced this friendly event or are looking forward to returning, we would love to see you in June this year.

 As a result of these events and some very generous donations we are now in a strong position to provide this year’s funding for education support in Mozambique and are currently waiting for our ambassadors to submit the details of their plans for 2020.

-Thank you again to everyone who has helped us to help the young people of Mozambique, but we are not resting on our laurels as we are already planning events for 2020 and we would love to see you at some or all of them.
+Thank you again to everyone who has helped us to help the young people of Mozambique, but we are not resting on our laurels as we have already been planning events for 2020 and we would love to see you at some or all of them.